America’s Great Suck Out

 At that point I begin to outline my next few scenes and/or chapters.
 And while I shall refrain from mentioning the virtues of outlining yet again, if you’ve missed my last few dozen posts, HERE‘s a quick reminder.
 Do realize that outlining doesn’t necessarily mean religiously, unerringly, bullet-pointing an entire novel from cover to cover before you begin writing.
 Outlining can be as brief and as vague as a few jotted lines that jog your creativity or lead you out of a jam or dead end.
 For me, outlining is also a sort of reality check (can I do this scene differently?
 Can I do it better?) before I proceed into uncharted waters.

-If you are a pantser and decide outlining doesn’t work for you, at least you’ve eliminated the process as a potentially valuable tool.
+If you’re a pantser and decide outlining doesn’t work for you, at least you’ve eliminated the process as a potentially valuable tool.
 So it’s worth consideration.

 Or you may be #3: A Daydreamer.
 (All dressed up and nowhere to go.)
 We’re all daydreamers, we fiction writers.
 Ain’t nothing wrong with daydreaming—what’s a novel after all, but a daydream we write down, embellish, and ultimately complete?
 I’ve known a good many writers who concoct rather brilliant ideas, even come up with a functional synopsis or summary…and then perhaps finish a scene or two, a chapter or two, before realizing that Writing is hard.
 (Refer again to: A Few Common Obstacles.)
-For most creative people, coming up with boffo story ideas is by far the easy part.
-The difficulty comes over the next several months, or years, attempting to complete in exacting detail the story you’ve envisioned.
+For most creative people, concocting boffo story ideas is by far the easy part.
+The difficulty comes over the next several months, or years, attempting to complete the story you’ve envisioned.
 It’s not for the feint of heart.
-Or for the incredibly busy.
+Nor for the incredibly busy.

 Or you may be #4: Trying Too Hard.
 A strange revelation, perhaps—as I’ve spent my entire blog suggesting to writers: Do your best!
 However, there’s a difference between doing one’s best and obsessing over every word, every comma, phrase, every nuance—because sometimes an over-zealous writer, compulsively, repeatedly editing, can’t see the forest for the trees.

-So, yes—there’s a Goldilocks Zone in the middle of editing/rewriting too much and editing/rewriting too little.
+So, yes—there is a Goldilocks Zone—editing/rewriting too much or editing/rewriting too little.
 Unfortunately, there’s no real litmus test for discovering this zone, other than the writer’s own creative intuition.
+However, realize that finding a balance in a novel—as with anything in life—finding balance is crucial.

 Or you may be #5: A Closeted Screenwriter.
 The novel isn’t the only game in town.
 If you love writing dialogue but hate elaborate scene-setting or nuanced character-building, consider writing a screenplay.
 A 90-120 page script (translating into a 90-120 minute cinematic runtime), can be completed in a fraction of the time and (imho) far easier to conceive and complete.
 Ninety percent of a screenplay (more or less) will be dedicated to dialogue.
 Deep thinking, indecision, unspoken secrets — all are non-existent, unless exposed through dialogue, or VO, or a few dramatically visualized, emotional cues.
 Scene-setting is reduced to a few lines of often vague information, and yet sufficient for a director to interpret.
 Thus: